mseminatore/crtl/README.md

 familiarize yourself with our project
 [CODE OF CONDUCT](https://github.com/mseminatore/crtl/blob/master/CODE_OF_CONDUCT.md).
 These guidelines are intended to govern interactions with and within the community.

+# Warranty Disclaimer

+You may use this library with the understanding that doing so is **AT YOUR OWN RISK**.
+No warranty, express or implied, is made with regards to the fitness or safety of this code for any purpose.